Have you ever considered how your business would run without you?

 This clear demonstration of ‘HOW we need to do it’ impacts hugely on the organisation’s culture.
 Culture is most easily described as ‘the way things are done around here’.
 It’s typical in organisations run by Senior Teams who are least or even de-motivated to manage to see a wide variety of performance – with poor behaviour and attitude being allowed to prosper and influence all team members.
 The Senior Team’s reluctance to have those difficult conversations and ensure a strong first 90 days for new recruits, often results in three things:

-- People with passable attitudes stay – for years, and this starts to become part of the organisation’s culture (the way things are done here) and
+People with passable attitudes stay – for years, and this starts to become part of the organisation’s culture (the way things are done here)

 Of course this is all exacerbated when the Senior Team don’t act as a ‘Team’; when they contradict each other or avoid making a decision ‘as a team’.
 A team is not a ‘group of people’, but a ‘single unit’ who pull together and act as one.